treeverse/lakeFS/design/double-rocksdbjni.md

 ### Return types are safely covariant

-The ClassLoader does nothing to translate return types where covariance is safe and automatic.
-No JVM action is required here.
+The ClassLoader adds no code to translate return types: covariance is safe and automatic.
+However it does change the method to return the interface: the caller will not be aware of the real type.

+Because Java has no variance annotation on any of its types, in general it is not possible to perform such type translation on complex types (without performing slow two-way copies and other undesired and unsafe edits).
+For instance, the ClassLoader does nothing when returning container types such as arrays, functions, or generic containers, that involve types which need translation.
+Fortunately the methods of `rocksdbjni` which we need do not have methods with such "composite" return types, so this less important in the first phase.

 ### Parameter types are (at best) unsafely covariant